ZDSu/code_challenges/misc/README.md

 8)Given an array of 1 to n-1 with one dup, find the dup
 (ex: `arr = [9, 8, 2, 6, 1, 8, 5, 3, 4, 7]`, `n = len(arr)` )

+9)Search for an element in an array where the differnce between all adjacent ellements is 1
+arr = [8, 7, 6, 7, 6, 5, 4, 3, 2, 3, 4, 3]
+n = len(arr)
+target = 3
+So, given an array where the difference between adjacent elements is 1, find the index for the first occurrence of the target element (ex: [8,7,6,7,6,5,4,3,4,3,2], target = 3)